-- Washed stuffed animals and blankets washed and dried on high heat or placed in sealed bag for 48 hours.
+- Washed stuffed animals and blankets washed and dried on high heat or placed in a sealed bag for 48 hours.
 Remember, lice cannot survive off the head for more than 36 hours.

-- Gather recently worn clothing such as hats, jackets, and tops and dry on hottest setting or place in sealed bag for 48 hours as well.
+- Gather recently worn clothing such as hats, jackets, and tops and dry on hottest setting or place in a sealed bag for 48 hours as well.

 - Vacuum all surfaces.
 Carpets, flooring, couches, car seats, too!
 Furniture sprays are unnecessary and can contain harmful chemicals.